Pain management in children: Acute

-Usually, acute pain has an obvious cause and is expected to last for a few days or weeks.
+Usually, acute pain usually has an obvious cause and is expected to last a few days or weeks.
 It is usually managed with medication and non-pharmacological treatment to provide comfort.
-Acute pain is an indication for needed assessment, treatment and prevention.
+Acute pain indicates assessment, treatment, and prevention are needed.
 While a child is experiencing pain, physiological consequences can jeopardize healing and recovery.
 Unrelieved pain can cause alkalosis and hypoxemia that result from rapid, shallow breathing.
-This shallow breathing can lead to the accumulation of fluid in the lungs, taking away the ability to cough.
+This shallow breathing can lead to fluid in the lungs, restricting coughing ability.
 Pain can cause an increase in blood pressure and heart rate, putting stress on the heart.
-Pain also increases the release of anti-inflammatory steroids that reduce the ability to fight infection, increase the metabolic rate and affect healing.
-Another harmful outcome of acute pain is an increase in sympathetic effects such as the inability to urinate.
+Pain also increases the release of anti-inflammatory steroids that reduce the ability to fight infection, increase the metabolic rate, and affect healing.
+Another harmful outcome of acute pain is an increase in sympathetic output, such as the inability to urinate.
 Pain can also slow the gastrointestinal system.

-Inadequate pain management in children can lead to psycho-social consequences, including lack of interest in food, apathy, sleep problems, anxiety, avoidance of discussions about health, fear, hopelessness and powerlessness.
-Other consequences include extended hospital stays, high re-admission rates and longer recovery.
+Inadequate pain management in children can lead to psychosocial consequences, including lack of interest in food, apathy, sleep problems, anxiety, avoidance of discussions about health, fear, hopelessness, and powerlessness.
+Other consequences include extended hospital stays, high readmission rates, and longer recovery.

-Examples of harmful consequences of unrelieved pain include:
+Examples of harmful consequences of unrelieved pain: